jesselpalmer/jesselpalmer/README.md

 # Hello there!
 I'm Jesse 👋🏾

-I'm a software engineering manager based in San Francisco, CA. I am also the co-author of [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications).
-These days I spend quite about of time doing technical leadership work at SurveyMonkey and utilizing web technologies.
-Some of my favorite languages include JavaScript and TypeScript.
+I am a software engineering manager based in San Francisco, CA, and the co-author of [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications).
+These days I spend quite a bit of time leading a full-stack, growth engineering team at SurveyMonkey.
+Some of my favorite technologies include JavaScript and TypeScript.
+Feel free to drop me a line on [Twitter](https://twitter.com/jesselpalmer) or [email](mailto:jesselpalmer@gmail.com)!

 ## Interesting links about me on the webs:
 - 📖 My book: [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications)